mailtoharshit/sldsx/tutorial/tutorial.md

 <image src="https://raw.githubusercontent.com/ForceDotComLabs/sldsx/master/tutorial/auraDocsPic.png?token=AAmOoTO4_cqHfJtcvkz4oG5OiiBasPNBks5V3LlCwA%3D%3D"/>

-#Part 2 - Building a Hello World App
+#Part 2 - Building A Hello World App
 ####Step 1 - Load SLDS Framework
 `SLDS.app` itself uses a lot of SLDSX components, so you can simply see the source code to get an idea about how you can use various SLDSX components.